 Thoracic outlet syndrome vs. cervical radiculopathy

-Telling the differences between these two conditions is difficult.
+Differentiating between these two conditions is challenging.
 Generally, people with cervical radiculopathy have a painful neck, and movement of the neck brings on the pain.
-Also, a herniated disc does not cause vessel problems such as discoloration, swelling of the arm, or tiredness with arm movement.
-Nonetheless, it is still challenging to separate these conditions.
+Additionally, a herniated disc does not typically cause vascular problems, such as discolouration, swelling of the arm, or fatigue with arm movement.
+Nonetheless, it remains challenging to distinguish between these conditions.

 Treatment